doczjs/docz/README.md

 ```
 ## 📟 &nbsp; Install and Usage

 Simplicity is one of our core principles.
 Therefore, getting started with **docz** is something really easy and quick.
-First of all, you will need to install **docz** on your project using some package managers
+First of all, you will need to install **docz** on your project using your favorite package manager (we'll asume yarn for this example):

 ```bash
 $ yarn add docz --dev